xDev-Labs/cron-backend/README.md

 ### Prerequisites

-- Node.js 18+ or Bun
+- Node.js 18+ or Bun.
-- Supabase account and project
+- Supabase account and project.

 ### Installation